 At March 31, 2001, we had floating rate obligations totaling approximately \$78.3 million for amounts borrowed under our revolving line of credit and longterm debt.
 We have entered into interest rate hedging agreements in the form of interest rate swaps that have provided us with a fixed rate of approximately 8.75% on \$25.0 million of these obligations at March 31, 2001.
-We believe the recorded amount of this fixed rate debt approximates its fair value.
+As of June 30, 2001, the fair value of these fixed rate obligations was approximately \$400,000 greater than the recorded amount.
 The resulting floating rate obligations of \$53.3 million expose us to the risk of increased interest expense in the event of increases in short-term interest rates.
 If the floating interest rate were to increase by 100 basis points from March 31, 2001 levels, our combined interest expense would increase by a total of approximately \$44,000 per month.